thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## R {-}

-R is the computing language we will use to run our chemometric analyses and produce high quality plots.
+R is the computing language we will use to run our analyses and produce high quality plots.
 If you already have R installed (you will need at least version 4.1.1), you can go straight to installing RStudio.
 If not, follow these steps to install R:

 1. Go to https://cran.r-project.org/